extratone/bilge/drafts/How to Fuck Text.md

 https://twitter.com/NeoYokel/status/1492783081593483266

 As Drywall’s first and second albums - “[Hamura](https://ihadtopee.bandcamp.com/album/hamura)” and “[Suburban Anarchy](https://ihadtopee.bandcamp.com/album/suburban-anarchy),” respectively - were studies in [audio clipping](https://en.m.wikipedia.org/wiki/Clipping_(audio)), I felt strongly at the time that Z̸̡̤̯̰̮͈͙̆ͤ̿ͨa̢̓̀̓ͤl̡̨̩̼g̸̡̝̣̹͖̀̕͜҉o̡̞̊̓̓̔͝͡ T̘͛͢҉̹̉̀ͫe̶̗̠̲͛҉̱̙͇ͬx̧̡͈͍͕͘t͎̘̠̺ͨ͘ was the digital text equivalent.
 In fact, I couldn’t have imagined a more apt way to describe it.
+Beyond The Rails was my cringey “label” name, directly describing this phenomenon.
+Indeed, Zalgo Text goes beyond the “rails” of text input/display fields reliably, depending on the intensity of the configuration you’re using to create it.

 ## Apps